 “We feel that this strike will affect … the charter school industry — in particular the California Charter School Association that has been pouring money into our school board elections and that ultimately is the one who brought us Beutner,” Inouye says.

 She sees Beutner’s plan to divide the L.A. school district into 32 networks as a step toward his overall goal of decentralizing the district as a precursor to the total dismantling of public education in the city.
 The fragmentation plan is “cut from the same cloth,” Inouye says, as privatization models that have been used elsewhere, such as New Orleans, where a major public school district no longer has any real public schools: They’re publicly funded, but they’re all charters.
 Beutner’s plan for L.A. would do away with central oversight and accountability.
 The union fears this would allow “the unchecked spread of the worst of the charter sector abuses.”

 “It’s a privatization scheme,” Inouye says.
 “First of all, you starve schools, which [district officials are] trying to do now.
 Then you use test scores to determine which schools failed and which schools get closed, and you start closing schools, firing educators and giving over some of those schools to private enterprises.”

-Georgia Flowers Lee, who has taught for more than a decade as a special education teacher, and currently teaches at Saturn Street Elementary in West LA in what she calls “a rapidly gentrifying neighborhood,” tells Truthout that a nearby charter middle school regularly “siphons off” her school’s fifth graders.
+Georgia Flowers Lee, a UTLA board member who has taught for more than a decade as a special education teacher, and currently teaches at Saturn Street Elementary in West L.A. in what she calls “a rapidly gentrifying neighborhood,” tells Truthout that a nearby charter middle school regularly “siphons off” her school’s fifth graders.